dora-team/dora.dev/hugo/content/research/2025/errata/index.md

 * The correct title is "Version control commit frequency moderates AI’s impact on individual effectiveness"
 * The correct caption is "Figure 38: Version control commit frequency moderates AI’s impact on individual effectiveness"

 **p.
+70** In the fourth paragraph, "stabilty" should be "instability."
+  * "The increase in performance in spite of the increase in stability, suggests a form of risk compensation where the platform makes it fast and cheap to recover..." should be "The increase in performance in spite of the increase in instability, suggests a form of risk compensation where the platform makes it fast and cheap to recover..."

+**p.
 97** Footnote 1 should link to [https://dora.dev/research/2025/questions](/research/2025/questions).<br />
 _[Corrected in `v.
 2025.2`]_